Ferring: History

 The site of the village is an ancient one: the name itself is Saxon; it is mentioned in the Domesday Book; the parish church is Norman, and is dedicated to St Andrew.
-In the churchyard are buried the ashes of Major John Bigelow Dodge (1894-1960), veteran of the Great Escape of 1944, and there is a Commonwealth war grave of a Royal Sussex Regiment officer of World War II.

 Until the 1920s the village was a small one; when the south coast began to be built-up, particularly with holiday homes, Ferring began to increase in size.

 Sport and leisure

 Ferring has an amateur football club, Ferring Football Club, which plays at the Glebelands.

+It also has an amateur cricket club, Ferring Cricket Club, which plays at the Little Twitten and is believed to have been established in 1864 or earlier.
+In 2024 the club entered into league cricket for the first time in its 160 year history.
+The club also plays friendly games on Sundays.
+The club has a youth section with three teams of different age groups.

 Ferring Radio was a community licensed station broadcasting across the South Coast on 97.7fm originally for the benefit and experience of clients with special needs attending Ferring Country Centre.
 The station has been revived in 2020 on-line to provide music and local news and information during the extreme medical crisis and isolation.